Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-3.md

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231021_140951.jpg') }}"
      class="centered">
-<figcaption>Pablo Picasso's house.
-(Not).</figcaption>
+<figcaption>The world-renowned Nondescript White House.</figcaption>
 </figure>

 Then I had to make a decision: take a detour to Cudillero, a coastal town about 1km away, where A&W were staying; or continue the remaining 10km until Soto de Luiñas, the designated stopping point on Buen Camino.
 I'd already walked 27km, so I chose the shorter option.
+Cudillero was pretty.
+It had a circular port filled with boats; a strong tide; a grey sea; and colourful buildings laid out in concentric rings around the port.

+<figure>
+<img src="{{ url_for('static', filename='img/camino/IMG_20231021_181649.jpg') }}"
+     class="centered">
+<figcaption>Cudillero.
+Worth the detour!</figcaption>
+</figure>

 In the albergue there was myself, A&W, Sergio (a Spanish man who'd retired in the recent past; he lived in London for many years and spoke English with a London accent), Tony, and Kobi.
 Kobi was only 17, and Tony seemed to have taken on the role of his Camino Dad, which was cute to see.

 All of us, except A&W, went for food and drinks.
 I ate padrón peppers and patatas bravas, typical Spanish tapas.
 Some of the peppers were VERY spicy.
 Sergio slagged me for ordering a caña instead of a pint.
 We discussed various topics, political and otherwise.
 Tony spoke with eloquence, but also showed his ignorance on certain topics, including Northern Ireland.
 He referred to Ireland as Southern Ireland - a common trigger for Irish people.
 He didn't seem to acknowledge the distinct identities of the component countries of the United Kingdom, and was strongly in favour of maintaining the union, for reasons of diversity, economics, etc. Sergio agreed with him - countries should remain unified!
 Good thing there weren't any Catalans around...

-<figure>
-<img src="{{ url_for('static', filename='img/camino/IMG_20231021_181649.jpg') }}"
-     class="centered">
-<figcaption>Cudillero.
-Worth the detour!</figcaption>
-</figure>

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231021_181818_1.jpg') }}"